karpathy/neuraltalk2/README.md

 ![teaser results](https://raw.github.com/karpathy/neuraltalk2/master/vis/teaser.jpeg)

+You can find a few more example results on the [demo page](http://cs.stanford.edu/people/karpathy/neuraltalk2/demo.html).
+These results will improve a bit more once the last few bells and whistles are in place (e.g. beam search, ensembling, reranking).

 ### Requirements

 This code is written in Lua and requires [Torch](http://torch.ch/).
 If you're on Ubuntu, installing Torch in your home directory may look something like: